NUMEV Seminar: “Acoustic Tomography: Background, Current Status, Future Prospects, and Experimental Research Tools”

 Aix-Marseille University, CNRS, Centrale Marseille, LMA UMR 7031, Marseille, France

 This conference presents the theoretical, numerical, and experimental frameworks for Ultrasound Computed Tomography (USCT) for imaging soft and hard tissues.
-The challenges associated with these two applications differ somewhat.
-In soft tissues, the very small fluctuations to be quantified are hampered by their extremely low impedance contrast.
-This poor echogenicity generally results in a low probability of detection, for example in the case of large diffuse masses.
+The challenges posed by these two applications are somewhat different.
+In soft tissues, the very small fluctuations to be quantified are affected by their extremely low impedance contrast.
+This low echogenicity generally results in a low probability of detection, for example in the case of large, diffuse masses.
 In hard tissue imaging, the challenges stem from the very high impedance contrast, which alters the propagation of ultrasonic waves.
 Solutions involve optimally accounting for these nonlinear effects through an iterative approach aimed at local linearization.
-The linear USCT method, based on the use of the first-order Born approximation and applied to the case of a homogeneous and constant background, is described.
-The unknown object function, which is assumed to be weakly heterogeneous, is linearly related to the measured field via a tool called the Elliptical Fourier transform.
+The linear USCT method, based on the first-order Born approximation and applied to a homogeneous and constant background, is described.
+The unknown object function, which is assumed to be weakly heterogeneous, is linearly related to the measured field via a tool known as the elliptical Fourier transform.
 The inverse problem is addressed using an extension of the Filtered Back-Projection (FBP) algorithm.
-This technique is suitable for inspecting soft tissues such as the breast, where the probe is either in contact with the skin or located within a near-field distance when using a coupling device (water bag or water tank).
-The first-order Born USCT has some limitations when dealing with highly contrasted scatterers such as bones.
+This technique is suitable for inspecting soft tissues, such as breast tissue, where the probe is either in contact with the skin or located within a near-field distance when using a coupling device (water bag or water tank).
+The first-order Born USCT has some limitations when dealing with highly contrasting scatterers, such as bones.

 When the problem can be reduced to the study of a fluid-like cavity embedded in an elastic cylinder surrounded by water or soft tissues, the Compound USCT is proposed as an extension of the classical USCT, by taking into account physical phenomena such as wave refraction.

-An overview of the performance and limitations of these tomography methods when applied to breast and pediatric musculoskeletal imaging is presented and discussed.
+An overview of the performance and limitations of these tomography methods as applied to breast and pediatric musculoskeletal imaging is presented and discussed.

 References